 - Top with a combination of bacon and cheese to make it over the top!

 If you love this recipe as much as I do, pin this to your favorite casserole Pinterest board and share it on your favorite social media channels!

-Ready to make this Chicken Potato Broccoli Casserole recipe?
-It is perfect for any meal of the day, and you can serve it as a side or a main course.
+Ready to make this Cheesy Chicken Broccoli Potato Casserole recipe?
+It is a delicious meal for any day of the week.
+Serve it as a side or a main course.
 Don’t plan on any leftovers though… unless you double up and make an extra casserole!